ProjectBorealis/ueversionator/README.md

 ueversionator is expected to be at the root level of your game project, i.e. with the `.uproject` file.

+## Legacy Note

+ueversionator is now considered to be a legacy project.
+It is a simple way to distribute engine builds, and can work fine, but we recommend using [CliqueSync (formerly PBSync)](https://github.com/ProjectBorealis/CliqueSync) to synchronize Unreal Engine projects and engine distributions.
+It provides an all-in-one solution for syncing both project binaries and engine distributions.
+It implements much more advanced compression and differential download techniques for engine downloads, and supports a variety of project setups.

 ## Usage examples

 Examples on how to use/run ueversionator are provided in the `examples/` folder.